Lorraine Kelly: Honorary military appointments

-Personal life and health issues
+Personal life

 Between 1993 and 2005, Kelly lived in Cookham Dean, Berkshire, on the Thames west of London, with her husband, Stephen "Steve" Smith, a television cameraman, whom she married on 5 September 1992, at Mains Castle in Dundee.
 Between 2005 and 2010, she lived in Coupar Angus, Perthshire.
 Kelly previously lived in Broughty Ferry, Dundee and stayed in her flat in Westminster during the week, until she moved in December 2017.
 Kelly and her husband then decided to sell their Broughty Ferry home and moved to Bourne End, Buckinghamshire, to be closer to Lorraine's work and so they could spend more time together.
 Kelly has described herself as an 'adopted Dundonian' and despite moving away, she considers Dundee to be a place that she will always call home.

-Kelly has one daughter, Rosie, born in 1994, who teamed up with her mother on The Cube in December 2021, playing for MS Therapy Centre.
-Kelly's second pregnancy ended in miscarriage (2000).
-Kelly was born to a Catholic mother and a Protestant father, but she is an outspoken critic of Catholic schools in Scotland and has called for an end to them saying they were a cause of trouble in society and prolonged the "scandal of sectarianism".
+Kelly has one daughter, born on 8 June 1994, who teamed up with her mother on The Cube in December 2021, playing for MS Therapy Centre.

+Kelly is an outspoken critic of Catholic schools in Scotland and has called for an end to them saying they were a cause of trouble in society and prolonged the "scandal of sectarianism".

 Kelly has been a fan of the Scottish football team Dundee United since 1987, after being taken to a game by her now-husband.
 She was made an honorary patron of the club in 2018.

 In 2018, Kelly spoke of her experiences with the menopause and encouraged other women to speak about it.

-On 29 August 2024, Kelly became a grandmother.

-On 3 May 2025, Kelly revealed that she undergone a salpingectomy and a bilateral oophorectomy as a preventative measure.
+On 3 May 2025, Kelly revealed that she had undergone a salpingectomy and a bilateral oophorectomy as a preventative measure.